 72% of students finish within

 WGU lets you move more quickly through material you already know and advance as soon as you're ready.
 The result: You may finish faster.

 Tuition per six-month term is

-Tuition charged per term—rather than per credit—helps students control the ultimate cost of their healthcare management degree.
+Tuition charged per term—rather than per credit—helps students control the ultimate cost of their HR degree.
 Finish faster, pay less!